 Theresa E. Rizzi, DVM, DACVP—Clinical Professor and Department Head

-The Department of Veterinary Pathobiology delivers state-of-the-art research, instruction, and diagnostic service for the disciplines of bacteriology, immunology, parasitology, pathology, virology, epidemiology and public health.
-The Pathology Department is the proud home of the National Center for Veterinary Parasitology, and the academic home of the University's Director of Animal Resource Unit and University Attending Veterinarian, and faculty associated with the Oklahoma Animal Disease Diagnostic Laboratory.
-Departmental faculty participate in research sponsored by the NIH, USDA and other government-sponsored research units as well as private industry focused on infectious diseases important in animals and people.
+The Department of Veterinary Pathobiology delivers state-of-the-art research, instruction, and diagnostic service for the disciplines of bacteriology, mycology, immunology, parasitology, pathology, virology, epidemiology and public health.
+The Pathology Department is the proud home of the National Center for Veterinary Parasitology, and the academic home of the University's Director of Animal Resource Unit and Attending Veterinarian, and faculty associated with the Oklahoma Animal Disease Diagnostic Laboratory.
+Departmental faculty participate in research sponsored by the NIH, USDA, and other government-sponsored research units as well as private industry focused on infectious diseases important in animals and people.
 The department is actively engaged in training the next generation of veterinarians, veterinary specialists, and scientists, publishing basic and applied scientific works and presenting findings at scientific and educational platforms throughout the world.

 Residency Coordinators: Dr. Valerie McElliott, Anatomic Pathology, and Dr. James H. Meinkoth, Clinical Pathology